 - The preferred examination date and test center location

-With the exception of the Personal Lines examination, you may take up to two examinations at one session.
-This is referred to as “back to back” scheduling, where you can take two exams for one exam fee.
+With the exception of the Personal Lines examination, candidates may take up to two examinations at one session.
+This is referred to as ‘back to back’ scheduling, for which the candidate is currently offered two exams and will be required to pay for both exams.
 Candidates who wish to take more than two examinations must schedule additional sessions.

 You must bring two (2) forms of current signature identification.
 The primary identification must be current, government-issued and photo-bearing with a signature and the secondary identification must contain a valid signature.
 Identification must be in English.